-Luke Edwards of Cue Design has established himself as an in-demand Lighting Designer, working with electronic music pioneer Gary Numan, as well as a whole slew of pop artists.
+As part of Cue Design, Luke worked with electronic music pioneer Gary Numan, as well as a whole slew of pop artists.
 His most recent collaboration is with British multi-instrumentalist and musical prodigy, Jacob Collier.

 Where did the lighting thing start for you?